Package 'resmush'

 resmush_file(tmp_jpg, qlty = 10)

-Optimize an online file
+Optimize online image files

 Description